Wednesday, October 31, 2018

 DM/CM: Paul Lambert (Scotland)

 With St Mirren, the 17-year old Lambert won his first senior winner's medal in the 1987 Scottish Cup Final.
 He is best remembered for helping Borussia Dortmund to win the 1997 Champions' League.
-He also played for Motherwell and Celtic in Scotland.
+He also played for Motherwell between 1993 and 1996 and Celtic between 1997 and 2005 in Scotland.
 From 1995 to 2003, he was capped 40 times for Scotland.
 He played in the 1998 World Cup Finals.

 CM: Murdo MacLeod (Scotland)